 As companies add more and more data to AWS, monitoring cloud architecture should be the primary goal of any IT department.
 Proper documentation is all the more crucial if many employees have access to the company’s cloud environment.
 You must always remain in control.

-Docs. can also come in handy when you need to share certain information with other employees or executive.
-This important knowledge cannot be kept in the heads of only a few key people.
+Documentation can also come in handy when you need to share certain information with other employees or executives.
+This critical knowledge cannot be exclusively held by only a few key people.

 Most typical AWS IaaS components are EC2 Instances and VPC.
-It is important to keep track of those components in diagrams that will list all your virtual machines.
+It is important to keep track of those components in diagrams that list all your virtual machines.
 It will also allow you to easily associate the EC2 instances to the VPC and the subnet they are in.